teaching-on-testbeds/fabric-education/custom-snippets/intro.md

 * Configure your reserved resources
 * Access your reserved resources over SSH

-Then you will run the experiment at [Static routing within and between IPv4 networks](https://witestlab.poly.edu/blog/static-routing/).
+Then you will run the experiment at [Designing subnets](https://witestlab.poly.edu/blog/designing-subnets/).

 Finally, you will